- Documents required for individuals

 - Buyers must present the following:

-- Buyers who are UAE or GCC citizens must provide their original Emirates ID
+- Buyers who are UAE or GCC citizens must provide their original and a copy of their Emirates ID, drivers license and passport

-- Diplomats must provide their valid diplomatic card and traffic file number.
-Transfer to consulate name requires a letter from the Ministry of Foreign Affairs.
+- Diplomats have to provide their valid diplomatic card and a letter from the Ministry of Foreign Affairs

-- The official notice for adding or redeeming electronic mortgage at the bank if the car is still under the mortgage.
+- The official notice for adding mortgage or redeeming electronic mortgage at the bank, if the car is still under the mortgage

-- Plate numbers must be delivered to the centre if the seller wishes to keep them.
+- Plate numbers have to be delivered to the centre, in case the seller wishes to keep them

 DOCUMENTS REQUIRED FOR COMPANIES